Ogden, Utah Physical Custody Attorney

 When determining physical custody and parenting arrangements, a court will look first and foremost to what we call “the best interest of the child.”
-This essentially means that the court wants what’s best for the child’s overall well-being.
+This means that the court wants what’s best for the child’s physical, emotional, mental, and psychological well-being.
 In making this determination, the court will consider a number of factors, including:

 - Past conduct of the parents.